The Daily Telegraph — one of the most trusted newspapers in the English-speaking world — just ran the headline:

-When the Cochrane Collaboration — one of the most respected evidence-review organisations in the world — published a sweeping analysis concluding that Leqembi and similar Alzheimer’s drugs provide no meaningful benefit to patients, the financial markets responded with something close to indifference.
+When the Cochrane Collaboration — one of the most respected evidence-review organisations in the world — published a sweeping analysis concluding that Leqembi and similar Alzheimer’s drugs provide no meaningful benefit to patients, experts watching the drug responded with something close to indifference.

 For the millions of families living with Alzheimer’s disease who woke up to alarming headlines that morning, that reaction is worth understanding.
-Because the market’s non-response may be the most honest verdict available on what the Cochrane study actually proved.
+Because the non-response by experts – from scientists to investors -may be the most honest verdict available on what the Cochrane study actually proved.

 The numbers tell a clear story: